Common name: | Wilding conifers |

 Pinus muricata |

 Most wilding conifer species do not pose a significant threat to established native forests, however some species are adapting to new areas.
-Douglas fir in particular has a higher shade tolerance than other introduced conifer species and can consequently spread into shrublands, regenerating native forest and mature forest where there are canopy gaps and a relatively sparse understory.
+Douglas fir in particular has a higher shade tolerance than other introduced conifer species and can consequently spread into shrublands, regenerating native and mature forests where there are canopy gaps and a relatively sparse understory.

 Contorta (lodgepole) pine, Corsican pine, Scots pine, dwarf mountain pine, mountain pine and larch have very limited commercial value and are also highly invasive.
 Contorta (lodgepole) pine has been declared an unwanted organism under the Biosecurity Act 1993 since 2001, which means it cannot be bred, propagated, distributed or sold.